 For Michael, the aim of the Human Workplace is to allow people to be the same person in the parking lot, the office, the factory, or at home watching a movie with the family.
 In his job, Michael makes sure our clients get what they need and are always heard.

-Molly Campbell is a former Wall Street portfolio manager and professional development/search leader whose lifelong talent and affinity for non-traditional coaching and healing in business settings comes together in the Human Workplace.
-Molly practiced transformational healing methods in her work with clients and executives while managing $750M in assets.
+Molly Campbell is a former Wall Street portfolio manager and Master Coach in Human Workplace methodologies, whose lifelong talent and affinity for non-traditional coaching and healing in business settings comes together in the Human Workplace.
+Molly is the chief strategic officer for Human Workplace and the managing partner of our executive search arm, Human Workplace Search.